 - Coconut Sugar: We love coconut sugar for it's caramelly flavor and lower glycemic index level, however, if you prefer brown sugar that will work equally well.

 - Vegan Butter: For all of my recipes requiring butter I am a huge fan of Miyoko's.
 This brand seems to yield the best results similar to dairy butter.
-If you are not following a vegan diet you can use dairy butter.

 - Water and Baking Soda: For softening the dates.